Voyager space probes

 Neil Armstrong, one of the crew members of Apollo 11 was the first man to set foot on the Moon.

-Observatories are often built at high elevations to minimize the effects of atmospheric turbulence
+Observatories are often built at high elevations to minimise the effects of atmospheric turbulence

 A wide variety of optical instruments are in use today, ranging from microscopes to telescopes.